 - Multiple Hires

-- Multiple hires require an approved position description in the Library FOR EACH potential hire before initiating a Requisition.
+- Multiple hires require approved positions for each potential hire before initiating a recruitment.
 Meaning that if a unit would like to hire 2-3 Web Designers at the same level and in the same position description via one recruitment, there must be at least 3 Web Designer PDs in the system.
 A note to the SSO during the ticket submission will trigger the creation of these positions if needed.
 For the posting, in the “Number of Positions” section, it is recommended to put either the range of positions the unit is looking to fill (2-3) or simply, “multiple”.
-If there is a need to hire an additional employee after the recruitment has been completed, there is potential to hire a qualified candidate so long as it is within 3 months of the recruitment and per the approval of OCP Personnel in tandem with Central HR via Talent Acquisition.
+If there is a need to hire an additional employee after the recruitment has been completed, there is potential to hire a qualified candidate so long as it is within 6 months of the recruitment and per the approval of OCP Human Resources in tandem with Central HR via Talent Acquisition.

 - Background Checks

 - Background checks are required for many positions but not all.
 It is recommended to review the UCD Central HR Background Check Worksheet to determine if the position being recruited requires one.
-If a background check is required, it is noted in the posting as well as the offer letter, with the SSO scheduling the initial appointment on a hiree’s behalf, though if they need to reschedule they will use the online scheduling system as directed in the initial email sent by the SSO.
+If a background check is required, it is noted in the posting as well as the offer letter.
+The SSO schedules the initial appointment on a hiree’s behalf.
 If the hiree needs to start before the background check results are returned, this is called a conditional start, meaning the hiree can only stay seated in the new position if the background check is successful.
 It is recommended to limit direct access to sensitive systems and/or processes until these results are returned, though training can still continue in these areas.

 - Near-Relative Policy

 - Near relatives are defined as a spouse, domestic partner, parent, child, or sibling, an in-law or step-relative.
 Additionally, they can be relatives of domestic partners and residents of the same household (per the UCD Central HR Near Relatives page and policy).
-Please notify OCP Personnel as soon as it is known that a near relative is being considered.
-Approval from Human Resources is required prior to offer of employment, and OCP Personnel can support in coordinating with Employee & Labor Relations and other stakeholders.
+Please notify OCP Human Resources as soon as it is known that a near relative is being considered.
+Approval from Human Resources is required prior to offer of employment, and OCP Human Resources can support in coordinating with Employee & Labor Relations and other stakeholders.

 - Reference Checks